bigsql/pgtsql/README.md

 # pgTSQL

 ## Overview
+Transact-SQL is now available in PostgreSQL (in addition to Sybase & SQL Server).

-pgTSQL is an extension that provides a PostgreSQL procedural language that implements the Transact-SQL language.
-Additionally, the extension provides a number of built-in functions that are compatible with Sybase and SQL Server.
+pgTSQL is an extension that provides:

+* PostgreSQL procedural language that implements the Transact-SQL language.
+* Built-in functions, such as getdate() and isnull()
+* System catalog views, such as SYS.TABLES and SYS.OBJECTS

 T-SQL (Transact-SQL) is the procedural programming language built into Sybase & SQL Server.
 It's functionally the equivalent of PostgreSQL's PL/pgSQL.
-It looks a bit odd because it has unique conventions like:
+It looks a bit different because it has unique conventions like:

 * Semicolons are not required at the end of each line of code
 * Variable names always are prefixed with @ signs